A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure

-1. Fill the jar or container with warm water.
-Do not fill it all the way to the top.
+1. Fill the jar with warm (not boiling) water.
+Leave some space at the top.

-2. Add Epsom salt to the water, stirring constantly.
-Keep adding Epsom salt until no more will dissolve.
+2. Add Epsom salt to the water, stirring continuously until no more salt will dissolve (the solution becomes saturated).
+You may notice some undissolved salt at the bottom.

 Significance